-Steven A. Shapiro, M.D., of Pediatric Medical Associates in Germantown, Pa., runs a robust vaccine program, actively treating up to 5,000 children a year.
-Dr. Shapiro saw that his vaccine program was delivering a reasonable profit but suspected that overhead costs—both time and capital—were eating into those profits.
+As at most pediatric offices, vaccinations are an essential aspect of patient care for Dr. Steven A. Shapiro of Pediatric Medical Associates in East Norriton, PA.
+Before joining VaxCare, Dr. Shapiro felt his vaccine program was delivering returns within the typical range of 17–25% estimated for most pediatric practices but suspected that overhead costs—both in time and capital—were eating into those profits.
 And even after making the sizable investment required to keep his refrigerators stocked, he was often disappointed to find that he still didn’t have